morpheby/ESPRotary/README.md

 This version only supports ESP32 with PCNT modules and ESP-IDF 5.3 or higher.

+The change was made because basically the library was handling fast rotations quite badly, especially on a CPU that was otherwise too busy.
+And adding `2` and `-2` in a lookup table is an error in any case.

 To see the latest changes to the library please take a look at the [Changelog](https://github.com/LennartHennigs/ESPRotary/blob/master/CHANGELOG.md).

 PCNT part is based on code from [ESP32Encoder](https://github.com/madhephaestus/ESP32Encoder) and ESP32 ESP-IDF quadrature encoder sample code.